mgvander/droid-inventory-example/README.md

 	* Uses the base class (Utility) constructor
 * Public Methods:
 	* ToString: return a formatted string containing the variables
-	* CalculateTotalCost: Calculate totalCost by calculating the cost of each selected option and type, and then adds it to the base CalculateTotalCost
+	* CalculateTotalCost: Calculate totalCost by calculating the cost of each selected option and droid type.
+Then add those values to any costs that can be calculated by the base class.

 Astromech: